nicholasgonzalez1/Data_Integration_FLD/README.md

 <!-- FILE SYSTEM TRIGGER -->
 ### File System Trigger

 In order to retrieve files that were located on a computer's local directory, a file system connector was configured into the workflow.
-Everytime a file was added to a specified folder in the local directory, the pipeline would trigger and the next sequence of activities would ensue.
+Everytime a file was added to a specified folder in the local directory, the pipeline would trigger and retrieve the contents of the newly added files.
+This connector served as a gateway that allowed us to bridge the gap between on-premise devices and the configured Logic Apps workflow.
 <br><br>
 <kbd>
 <img src="https://github.com/nicholasgonzalez1/Data_Integration_FLD/blob/main/images/file_system_trigger.png?raw=true" width="700">